secworks/aes/README.md

 ## Introduction ##

-This implementation supports 128 , 192and 256 bit keys.
-The
-implementation is iterative but process all bytes in parallel and with 16 S-boxes in the data path.
+This implementation supports 128, 192 and 256 bit keys.
+The implementation is iterative but process all bytes in parallel and with 16 S-boxes in the data path.